 The arms of my female co-worker were covered in bruises.
 I was walking down the hall and stopped when I saw her holding them out, a proud look in her eyes as she moved her arms this way and that, displaying her wounds from multiple angles.
 The bruises studded her pale skin from wrist to elbow.
 Was it an unfortunate accident, or a drama-filled fistfight?
 Hardly.
-She’s been practicing krav maga.
+She practices krav maga.

-After talking to my co-worker and hearing her enthusiasm, I decided to take an introductory class.
+After talking to my co-worker and noticing her enthusiasm, I decided to take an introductory class.
 The first thing we did was warm-up — but don’t let that modest term fool you.
 The warm-up kicked my butt, but in a good way.
 I was literally dripping sweat all over the mat (along with everyone else, I might add).
 We started out by jogging forward, and then backward, around the room.
-We did push-ups, and burpees (which I’d seen but never attempted), and squats.
-(And let me tell you, I was rockin’ those squats.
-Most of the time I do squats with weights, so doing them with just my body weight was easy.
-When I get on one of those squat machines at the gym, I’m using weight-plates that add up to 140 pounds — roughly my own body weight.)
+We did push-ups, burpees (which I’d seen before but never attempted), and squats.

 We also practiced kicking.
 One person would bend forward and hold the punching bag a little lower than waist-height.
 The other person would kick straight up, with their shin hitting the bag on the way up.
 I was good at kicking.
 My lower body is pretty strong.